 What about other buprenorphine medications?

-Since Suboxone treatment has been around for so long, it has become a household name.
+has been around for so long, it has become a household name.
 So, when I refer to Suboxone, I am talking about a class of medications for addiction treatment that include buprenorphine.
 Brand names include Subutex, Suboxone and ZubSolv.
 If you take one of these meds for opioid addiction, you place each dose under your tongue to dissolve on a daily basis.
 Starting Suboxone requires a brief waiting period between your last opioid use and your first Suboxone dose.

 What kind of doctor can prescribe Suboxone?